keunyop/AWS-Certified-DeveloperAssociate/README.md

 <p>  SQS : Simple Queue Service</p>
 </blockquote>

 ### 10. A user has created an application which sends data to a log file.
+The server hosting the log files can be unavailable due to any reason.
+The user wants to make it so that whenever the log server is up it should be receiving the messages.
+Which of the below mentioned AWS services helps achieve this functionality?
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg5ODYxNjYwOSwtNzU0NDU3NzYyXX0=
+eyJoaXN0b3J5IjpbLTE2MzI4NzgwOTUsLTc1NDQ1Nzc2Ml19
 -->